vemonet/libre-chat/docs/docs/index.md

 </div>

-- 🌐 Free and Open Source chatbot web service with UI and API
+- 🌐 Free and Open Source chatbot web service with UI and API.
 - 🏡 Fully self-hosted, not tied to any service, and offline capable.
 Forget about API keys!
 Models and embeddings can be pre-downloaded, and the training and inference processes can run off-line if necessary.
+- 🔌 Web API described using OpenAPI specs: GET/POST operations, websocket for streaming response
+- 🪶 Chat web UI working well on desktop and mobile, with streaming response, and markdown rendering.
+Alternative gradio-based UI also available.
 - 🚀 Easy to setup, no need to program, just configure the service with a [YAML](https://yaml.org/) file, and start it with 1 command
-- 🪶 Chat web interface (Gradio-based, or custom HTML), working well on desktop and mobile, with streaming response, and markdown rendering.
 - 📦 Available as a `pip` package 🐍, or `docker` image 🐳
 - 🐌 No need for GPU, this will work even on your laptop CPU!
 That said, just running on CPUs can be quite slow (up to 1min to answer a documents-base question on recent laptops).
 - 🦜 Powered by [`LangChain`](https://python.langchain.com) and [`llama.cpp`](https://github.com/ggerganov/llama.cpp) to perform inference locally.